dinnerisserved/WiFiAnalyzer/README.md

-# WiFi Information Application
+# WiFi Analyzer Application

 ## Description

-The WiFi Information Application is a comprehensive, Python-based tool designed to provide unparalleled insights into your WiFi environment.
+The WiFi Analyzer Application is a comprehensive, Python-based tool designed to provide unparalleled insights into your WiFi environment.
 It offers a user-friendly graphical interface that displays a wealth of network parameters, connection details, and performs advanced network diagnostics, all in one intuitive snapshot.

 ## Unique Features